The Science of Safety: PG & PEG in Vaping

 3.1 PEG Physical Properties at Realistic Operating Temperatures

 PEG 200 — the lowest molecular weight commercially used PEG — has a flash point of 171°C and an autoignition temperature of 304°C. Standard cannabis vaping hardware operating at 160–200°C is therefore operating below the flash point of PEG 200.
 The compound is not igniting.
 It is not combusting.
-The conditions that produce the thermal degradation products identified in the Arizona study require temperatures the hardware does not reach in normal use.
+The conditions that produce the thermal degradation

+products identified in the Arizona study require temperatures the hardware does not reach in normal use.
 Under normal conditions of storage and use — per PEG 200's own Safety Data Sheet — hazardous decomposition products should not be produced.
 'To avoid thermal decomposition, do not overheat' is the SDS guidance.
 The Arizona study's 230°C methodology is, by the SDS's own standard, overheating.

 3.2 The Inhalation Toxicology Record for PEG

-A two-week nose-only inhalation study on PEG 3350 in F-344 rats — conducted at concentrations up to 1,008 mg/m³ for 6 hours per day, 5 days per week — found no exposure-related toxicity with regard to clinical signs, serum chemistry, urinalysis, or gross pathology at any tested concentration.
+The inhalation safety record for PEG is less extensively studied than PG's 70-year pharmaceutical track record, but available data is consistent with low toxicity at realistic exposure levels.
+A two-week nose-only inhalation study on PEG 3350 conducted at concentrations up to 1,008 mg/m³ for 6 hours per day, 5 days per week, found no exposure-related toxicity with regard to clinical signs, serum chemistry, urinalysis, or gross pathology at any tested concentration.
 The only observed change was a slight increase in alveolar macrophages — a non-specific indicator of particle exposure, not a toxicological signal.
 [SR3]

 The oral LD50 of PEG 200 in rats is 28,000–36,000 mg/kg — placing it in the category of essentially non-toxic compounds by ingestion.
 The inhalation profile at realistic vaping temperatures is consistent with this low-toxicity characterization.

 The Arizona study found that PEG heated to 230°C produced formaldehyde.
 This is accurate — thermal degradation of PEG at elevated temperatures does produce carbonyl compounds.
-The study's error was presenting this as a realistic consumer exposure scenario.
+The study's error was presenting this as a realistic

 What the Arizona study did not show — and what its authors did not test — is PEG behavior at the 160–200°C range that cannabis vaping hardware actually operates within during normal use.
 That gap in the study's methodology is the gap between its published findings and a realistic assessment of consumer exposure.